 - Natural, comfortable surroundings

-PLEASE NOTE: For the protection of our patients and team members during the Coronavirus (COVID-19) outbreak, we are putting special restrictions in place for visitors at this time to balance the importance of visitation while managing increased infection control protocols and high-quality patient care.
+PLEASE NOTE: For the protection of our patients and team members, we are putting special restrictions in place for visitors at this time to balance the importance of visitation while managing increased infection control protocols and high-quality patient care.
 These guidelines can change at any time.
 We welcome family and friends who play an important part in the health care of their loved ones.
 We will strive to balance the support of visitors with the rest patients need and the quality care we need to give to them.
 We appreciate your understanding.